-A record number of people were deported from the U.S. during Obama's tenure as President.
+A record number of people were deported from the U.S. during Barack Obama's tenure as President.

 During the third and final presidential debate on 19 October 2016, Republican nominee Donald Trump remarked that President Barack Obama “has moved millions of people out … millions of people have been moved out of this country.”
-As of 2015, more than 2.5 million undocumented people had been deported by immigration authorities since President Obama took office in 2009, a total which is indeed record-setting.
-During the two terms of his predecessor, President George W. Bush, just over 2 million people were deported.
+As of 2015, more than 2.5 million undocumented persons had been deported by immigration authorities since President Obama took office in 2009, a total which was statistically record-setting.
+During the two terms of Obama’s predecessor, President George W. Bush, just over 2 million people were deported.

-The trend seems to be abating, with Immigration and Customs Enforcement (ICE) announcing efforts to “prioritize convicted criminals and threats to public safety, border security, and national security.”
-But if 2013 was the record-setting year with 435,498 deportations, 2015 saw the lowest numbers in a decade according to that agency:
+The deportation trend abated towards the latter part of the Obama administration, with Immigration and Customs Enforcement (ICE) announcing efforts to “prioritize convicted criminals and threats to public safety, border security, and national security.”
+Although 2013 was a record-setting year with 435,498 deportations, 2015 saw the lowest numbers in a decade, according to ICE.

-According to data provided by ICE dating back to 1892, annual deportations jumped into the hundred-thousands in 1997, when the U.S. deported 114,432 people.
+Data provided by ICE dating back to 1892 records that annual deportations jumped into the hundred-thousands in 1997, when the U.S. deported 114,432 people.
 Just one year earlier, the U.S. had deported only 69,680 people.

 According to the non-profit immigrant advocacy group American Immigration Council, the trend in growing deportation numbers long preceded Barack Obama’s presidency: